 30g cocoa powder

-100g mix of milk and dark chocolate chips
+100g mix of dark and milk chocolate chips

 100g white chocolate chips

-1. Preheat your to 190C / 170 Fan / 375 F / Gas Mark 5.
+1. Preheat your to 190°C / 170°C Fan / 375°F / Gas Mark 5.
 Line two large baking trays with parchment paper or silicone mats and set aside.

-2. Cream the butter, sugar and vanilla together until light and fluffy.
-Add the egg and beat until incorporated.
+2. Cream the butter, sugar and vanilla together until just combined – it doesn’t need to be light and fluffy.
+Add the egg and mix until incorporated.

-3. Add the flour, pinch of salt, baking powder, bicarbonate of soda and cocoa powder and mix until a dough comes together.
+3. Next, add the flour, a pinch of salt (only is using unsalted butter), baking powder, bicarbonate of soda and cocoa powder and mix until a dough comes together.

-4. Finally fold through the chocolate chips and mix in combine into the dough.
+4. Finally, fold through the chocolate chips and mix to combine into the dough.

-5. Divide the mixture into 8-10 balls – I use an ice cream scoop for ease.
+5. At this point you can chill the dough for 30 minutes to make it easier to roll or you can bake the cookies straight away.
+Divide the mixture into 8-10 balls.
 Spread out evenly on the baking trays.
-Bake in the preheated oven for 10-12 minutes.
-Don’t over bake – the cookies will appear very soft.
-Whilst the cookies are cooling I pressed a few extra chocolate chips into the tops just for decoration.
+Bake the cookies for 10-12 minutes.
+Don’t over bake – once baking time is over, the cookies will appear very soft, but they’ll carry on cooking whilst they cool.
+Whilst the cookies are cooling I pressed a few extra chocolate chips into the tops just for decoration purpose.